Imperative process algebra with abstraction: Introduction

-Recently, work done on information-flow security in a process-algebra setting occasionally deals with the data-oriented notion of secure information flow, but on such occasions program variables are always mimicked by processes (see e.g.~\cite{FRS05a,HY07a}).
+Recent work done on information-flow security in a process-algebra setting occasionally deals with the data-oriented notion of secure information flow, but on such occasions program variables are always mimicked by processes (see e.g.~\cite{FRS05a,HY07a}).
 A suitable imperative process algebra would obviate the need to mimic program variables.
 This state of affairs motivated the development of \deACPet.
-This paper shows by means of an example a possible way to deal with the data-oriented notion of secure information flow in the setting of \deACPet.
+This paper also shows how \deACPet\ can be used for information-flow security analysis of the kind that is concerned with the leakage of confidential data.

+The development of \deACPet\ was primarily aimed at obtaining an imperative process algebra with the properties that are designated above as essential and desirable for the verification of properties concerning the external behaviour of a system.
+The starting point of the development of \deACPet\ is \ACPet~\cite[Section~5.3]{BW90}, which is a non-imperative process algebra with these properties.
+This makes it a convenient starting point in view of the primary aim of the development.

 \deACPet\ is closely related to \deACPei~\cite{BM19b}.
 The main differences between them can be summarized as follows: (a)~only the former supports abstraction from actions that are considered not to be visible and (b)~only the latter has an iteration operator.
 This paper introduces, in addition to \deACPet, guarded linear recursion in the setting of \deACPet.
 The set of processes that can be defined by means of the operators of \deACPet\ extended with the iteration operator is a proper subset of the set of processes that can be defined by means of guarded linear recursion in the setting of \deACPet.
-Therefore, (a) should be considered the important difference.
+Therefore, (a)~should be considered the important difference.
+However, using the semantics of \deACPei\ as presented in~\cite{BM19b} as the starting point of the semantics of \deACPet\ turned out to result in a semantics that is too complicated to establish the soundness and semi-completeness results.